-NAC members serve single, four-year terms beginning the January following their election or appointment.10 If a NAC member is elected to fill a vacancy for a term of less than one year, the NAC member may serve a subsequent single four-year term after the expiration of the initial partial term.
+NAC members serve single, four-year terms beginning the January following their appointment.
+If a NAC member is appointed to fill a vacancy for a term of less than one year, the NAC member may serve a single four-year term following the expiration of the member's initial term.